Crisis Care Services

 23 Hour Observation Unit

-We provide up to 23 hours of observation for clients that have an identified need for stabilization while also functioning as a sobering center for clients that may not need hospitalization.
+We provide up to 23 hours of observation for clients who have an identified need for stabilization while also functioning as a sobering center for clients who may not need hospitalization.
 Crisis Care will then refer to appropriate community services as needed.

 Emergency Services